davidshepherd7/blog/_posts/2014-11-22-emacs-from-stdin.md

 {% highlight bash %}
 e hello_world.txt
 {% endhighlight %}

-It's actually slightly more complex than is strictly required because I like to run emacs in server mode and spawn clients at will.
-So the helper function `emacs_client_or_server` also handles the creation of a server when required.
-If you prefer to use a standalone emacs just replace `emacs_client_or_server -c -n` with `emacs`.

 One more note: each time you read from stdin a temporary file in `/tmp` is created, these are typically cleared on reboot which is good enough for me.
 If you need them to be gone immediately you could add `rm $tempfile` inside the `if` statement.